-AS 203 or permission of Det 880 Commander.
-Spring semester only.
+AERO 203 or permission of Det 880 Commander.

 Mandatory leadership lab that allows cadets to practice and demonstrate mastery of the leadership skills essential to USAF and USSF officers.
 Fall semester only.

 Mandatory leadership lab that allows cadets to practice and demonstrate mastery of the leadership skills essential to USAF and USSF officers.
 Emphasis is placed on preparing cadets for Field Training.
 Spring semester only.